Skip to main content

 • google: Use Google's public DNS service.

-Please note that system should be used when DNS block lists are enabled as lookups from public DNS services are not allowed by most DNSBL services.
+Please note that system or custom should be used when using DNS block lists as lookups from public DNS services are not allowed by most DNSBL services.

 [resolver]